Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Low-bit Training Framework

-where $\bm{Frac}$, $\bm{Exp}$ are $(M_x+1)$-bit and $E_x$-bit.
-Thus the intra-group calculation contains the multiplication of two $(M_x+1)$-bit values and $2\times(2^{E_x}-2)$-bit shifting.
-The resulting $(2M_x+2^{E_x+1}-2)$-bit\footnote{The derivation is shown in the appendix.} integer values need to be accumulated with enough bit-width to get the partial sum $\bm{P}$.
+The intra-group calculation contains the multiplication of two $(M_x+1)$-bit values and $2\times(2^{E_x}-2)$-bit shifting.
+The resulting $(2M_x+2^{E_x+1}-2)$-bit integer values need to be accumulated with enough bit-width to get the partial sum $\bm{P}$.
 In previous 8-bit floating-point frameworks~\citep{fp8,hfp8}, the accumulator has to be floating-point since they use $E_x=5$.
 In contrast, we can use a 32-bit integer accumulator, since we adopt $E_x=2, M_x=4$ in the MLS tensor format on ImageNet.
+See Sec.~\ref{sec:analysis_accum} for more detailed analysis. \\

 \textbf{Inter-group MACs} As for the inter-group calculation, each element in $\bm{S^{(p)}}$ is a $\langle E, 2\rangle$ number obtained by multiplying two $\langle E, 1\rangle$ numbers.
 So it can be calculated by shift (multiplying the power of two) and addition as: